 The Commission hereby approves a coastal development permit for the proposed development and adopts the findings set forth below on grounds that the development as conditioned will be in conformity with the policies of Chapter 3 of the Coastal Act and will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3.
-Approval of the permit complies with the California Environmental Quality Act because either 1) feasible mitigation measures and/or alternatives have been incorporated to substantially lessen any significant adverse effects of the development on the environment, or 2) there are no further feasible mitigation measures or alternatives that would substantially lessen any significant adverse impacts of the development on the environment.
+Approval of the permit complies with the California Environmental Quality Act because either 1)

+feasible mitigation measures and/or alternatives have been incorporated to substantially lessen any significant adverse effects of the development on the environment, or 2) there are no further feasible mitigation measures or alternatives that would substantially lessen any significant adverse impacts of the development on the environment.

 II.
-Standard Conditions
+STANDARD CONDITIONS

 - 1. Notice of Receipt and Acknowledgment.
 The permit is not valid and development shall not commence until a copy of the permit, signed by the permittee or authorized agent, acknowledging receipt of the permit and acceptance of the terms and conditions, is returned to the Commission office. - 2.
 Expiration.
 If development has not commenced, the permit will expire two years from the date on which the Commission voted on the application.
 Development shall be pursued in a diligent manner and completed in a reasonable period of time.
-Application for extension of the permit must be made prior to the expiration date. - 3.
+Application for extension of the permit must be made prior to the expiration date.
+Other provisions affecting the permit term are set forth in Special Condition Two (2). - 3.
 Interpretation.
 Any questions of intent or interpretation of any term or condition will be resolved by the Executive Director or the Commission. - 4.
 Assignment.
 The permit may be assigned to any qualified person, provided assignee files with the Commission an affidavit accepting all terms and conditions of the permit. - 5.
 Terms and Conditions Run with the Land.
 These terms and conditions shall be perpetual, and it is the intention of the Commission and the permittee to bind all future owners and possessors of the subject property to the terms and conditions.

 III.
-Special Conditions
+SPECIAL CONDITIONS